salesforce/storm-dynamic-spout/README.md

 Interface for handling failed tuples.
 By creating an implementation of this interface you can control how the Spout deals with tuples that have failed within the topology.
 Currently we have three separate implementations bundled with the spout which should cover most standard use cases.

+###### Configuration
+- **sideline_spout.retry_manager.class** - (String) Defines which RetryManager implementation to use.
+Should be a full classpath to a class that implements the RetryManager interface.
+Default Value: "com.salesforce.storm.spout.sideline.kafka.retryManagers.DefaultRetryManager"

 #### Current Implementations
 ##### [DefaultRetryManager](src/main/java/com/salesforce/storm/spout/sideline/kafka/retryManagers/DefaultRetryManager.java)
 This is our default implementation for the spout.
 It attempts retries of failed tuples a maximum of MAX_RETRIES times.